 Except it is one of four similarly themed articles published on the same day.

+4. Professor Phil Gordon--On a Mission.
+A UVU professor talks about how he is waging a war on conservativism and Mormonism, and he is winning.
 He says, “I’m on a mission from God to teach the Mormons to be liberal, and I’m succeeding!" and “I always was a political-progressive, radical liberal.
 Even as a kid, I didn’t like saying the Pledge of Allegiance.
 There’s something ugly about it to me.
 It feels like Fascism.”

 http://www.uvureview.com/2014/02/04/professor-phil-gordon-mission/